jfbouzereau/quizz/README.md

 The file `i18n.js` may be customized and adapted to your language.

+By default the server listens to port 8000.
+It can be changed in `server.js` .

 ## GAME PREPARATION

-Currently, the archive comes with a short game named `jeu` with 10 questions in french.
+Currently, the archive comes with a short game named `demo` with 16 questions in french.

 To create a game named `mygame` for example :
 * create a subdirectory `mygame` in the directory `static`
 * put the pictures of all the questions in this subdirectory
-* create in this subdirectory a file `script.js` :
+* modify the file `static/games.js` :
 ```
+var games = {
-questions = [
+	mygame : [
 		{
 		img:"picture1.jpg",
 		choices:["choice1of1","choice2of1","choice3of1","choice4of1"],
-	rep:2		( *if the actual answer is 2* )
+		answer:2
 		},
 		{
 		img:"picture2.jpg",
 		choices:["choice1of2","choice2of2","choice3of2","choice4of2"],
-	rep:4
+		answer:4
 		},
 		...
+	],
+	anothergame : [
+	...
 	]
+}
 ```
 ## USAGE